cajacko/writing/writing/selfish.md

-# How selfish should you be 😇
+# How Selfish Should You Be 😇

 Get ready 😉...
 As humans all we really want to do is increase our personal happiness.
 Helping others is just a way of satisfying our own goals.
 If you're in control of your actions, I don't think it's possible to be truly selfless.